spoonapps/docs/reference/command_line/build.md

 **Note**: This flag sets the woring directory within the intermediate container used to build the output image.
 It does *not* set the initial working directory of the image.

 The `--diagnostic` flag enables logging within the intermediate container.
 This flag does not create diagnostic-mode images.

+#### Merging Images

+The `build` command will include all images, which are referenced with the `from` statement in the script.
+For example, when the script uses `from spoonbrew/git, spoonbrew/nuget`, then these two containers will be merged and stored into the newly built container.

+The `--no-base` option will not merge in the script.
+Instead, the images are included at runtime.